bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   If we execute our code, the `NumGoroutine` function prints 3 because we have a goroutine for the `main` function, one for the `sayHi` function, and one for the `sayBye` function.
+If we execute our code, the `NumGoroutine` function prints 3 because we have a goroutine for the `main` function, one for the `sayHi` function, and one for the `sayBye` function.

--   The place we call the `NumGoroutine` determines what the output will be!
+The place we call `NumGoroutine` determines what the output will be.
 To experiment, let's change the above code as follows:

 ```go
 func main() {